openid/fapi/fapi-2_0-security-profile.md

 .# Introduction

-The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications suitable for protecting APIs in high-value scenarios.
+The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios

+The FAPI 2.0 Framework is comprised of several documents.
+At the time of writing, they are:

+* FAPI 2.0 Attacker model
+* FAPI 2.0 Security profile
+* FAPI 2.0 Message signing
+* FAPI Client Initiated Backchannel Authentication

+Among them, this document specifies the process for a client to obtain sender-constrained tokens from the authorization server and use them securely against the resource servers, forming the basis of the framework.

+The security property is formally analysed under the aforementioned attacker model.
+For the security assumptions, please refer the attacker model.

 While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive (personal and other) data, for example, in e-health and e-government